dalance/svlint/MANUAL.md

 2. The rest of SystemVerilog syntax is formally called `source_text`, is specified formally in IEEE1800-2017 Annex A.

-Svlint rules operate on the `source_text` part of SystemVerilog, i.e. after the preprocessor has been applied.
+Svlint syntax rules operate on the `source_text` part of SystemVerilog, i.e. after the preprocessor has been applied.
 As with other languages with similar text-based templating features, most notably C, use of the preprocessor is discouraged except where absolutely necessary.